The Compressed Annotation Matrix: an Efficient Data Structure for Computing Persistent Cohomology: Introduction

-The original persistence algorithm~\cite{DBLP:journals/dcg/EdelsbrunnerLZ02} considers the homology sequence in Equation~\ref{hom} that aligns with the filtration direction.
+We refer to~\cite{DBLP:books/daglib/0025666} for an introduction to the theory of homology and persistent homology.
+Computing the persistent homology of such a sequence consists in pairing each simplex that creates a homology feature with the one that destroys it.
+The usual output is a \emph{persistence diagram}, which is a plot of the points $(\rho(\tau),\rho(\sigma))$ for each persistent pair $(\tau,\sigma)$.
+It is known that because of duality the homology and cohomology sequences above provide the same persistence diagram~\cite{DBLP:journals/dcg/SilvaMV11}.\\ The original persistence algorithm~\cite{DBLP:journals/dcg/EdelsbrunnerLZ02} considers the homology sequence in Equation~\ref{hom} that aligns with the filtration direction.
 It detects when a new homology class is born and when an existing class dies as we proceed forward through the filtration.
-Recently, a few algorithms have considered the cohomology sequence in Equation~\ref{cohom} which runs in the opposite direction of the filtration~\cite{SMV11,SMV211,DBLP:journals/corr/abs-1208-5018}.
+Recently, a few algorithms have considered the cohomology sequence in Equation~\ref{cohom} which runs in the opposite direction of the filtration~\cite{DBLP:journals/corr/abs-1107-5665,DBLP:journals/dcg/SilvaMV11,DBLP:conf/compgeom/DeyFW14}.
 The birth of a cohomology class coincides with the death of a homology class and the death of a cohomology class coincides with the birth of a homology class.
-Therefore, by tracking a cohomology basis along the filtration direction and switching the notions of births and deaths, one can obtain all information about the persistent homology.
-The algorithm of de Silva et al.~\cite{SMV11} computes the persistent cohomology following this principle which is reported to work better in practice than the original persistence algorithm~\cite{SMV211}.
-Recently, Dey et al.~\cite{DBLP:journals/corr/abs-1208-5018} recognized that tracking cohomology bases provides a simple and natural extension of the persistence algorithm for filtrations connected with simplicial maps.
-Their algorithm is based on the notion of annotation and, when restricted to only inclusions, is a re-formulation of the algorithm of de Silva et al.~\cite{SMV11}.
+Therefore, by tracking a cohomology basis along the filtration direction and switching the notions of births and deaths, one can obtain all information about the persistent homology of the complex.
+The algorithm of de Silva et al.~\cite{DBLP:journals/dcg/SilvaMV11} computes the persistent cohomology following this principle which is reported to work better in practice than the original persistence algorithm~\cite{DBLP:journals/corr/abs-1107-5665}.
+Recently, Dey et al.~\cite{DBLP:conf/compgeom/DeyFW14} recognized that tracking cohomology bases provides a simple and natural extension of the persistence algorithm for filtrations connected with general simplicial maps (and not simply inclusion).
+Their algorithm is based on the notion of annotation~\cite{DBLP:conf/swat/BusaryevCCDW12} and, when restricted to only inclusions, is a re-formulation of the algorithm of de Silva et al.~\cite{DBLP:journals/dcg/SilvaMV11}.
 Here we follow this annotation based algorithm.